Vpag Review

 Score Explanation

 iGaming Fit is the strong dimension, and it comes from ancestry rather than integrations.
 Vpag was built by an affiliate house that spent nearly two decades sending players to bookmakers, so the entire product line reads like affiliate economics wearing a fintech coat: cashback on transactions, missions with prizes, a VIP club that converts loyalty points into odds boosts at partner bookmakers, and a widget that lets operators, affiliates and influencers onboard a user and take their first Pix deposit in one journey.
 There are no SoftSwiss or EveryMatrix connectors and no named platform integrations, which keeps it below the fit ceiling.
-Geographic Coverage is one country by explicit choice; the company announced LatAm ambitions at launch and withdrew them a year later, and the API's method list contains exactly one entry.
-Security lands mid-tier because the license structure is layered: the BCB e-money authorization is real but belongs to the affiliated Pay Instituição de Pagamento S.A., while the operating company fronting the consumer account holds no authorization of its own and the wallet has run on Fitbank's Banking-as-a-Service rails.
+Geographic Coverage is one country by explicit choice; Vpag announced LatAm ambitions at launch and withdrew them a year later, and the API carries exactly one payment method.
+Security scores on the BCB e-money authorization, which is real regulatory substance held inside the group by the affiliated Pay Instituição de Pagamento S.A. and now carries the dimension; what keeps it short of the top is the layering, since the operating company fronting the consumer account holds no authorization of its own and the wallet has run on Fitbank's Banking-as-a-Service rails.
 Fees cannot be benchmarked because nothing is published.
 Tech is a clean but narrow story: one REST API, OAuth2, a hosted checkout option, public documentation and a sandbox, with no SDK or GitHub presence around it.
 User Trust rests on Reclame Aqui rather than Trustpilot, where the signal is good but the complaint volume is small enough to suggest a modest user base.

 Who Is Vpag Best For?